HomeGuidesAPI ReferenceChangelog

 Run an Account Cost Calculation to Match a Bill

-The first step for many Arcadia Signal customers is to reproduce one or more of their customer’s historical bills.
-By successfully matching your customer’s bill, you can be confident you have their usage and important billing attributes correct when presenting historical cost data.
-And when you move on to running what-if calculations you’ll know you have successfully defined the customer and their baseline usage.
+The first step for many Switch customers is to reproduce one or more of their customer’s historical bills.
+By successfully matching your customer’s bill, you can be confident that you have their usage and important billing attributes correct when presenting historical cost data.
+When you move on to running what-if calculations, you’ll know you have successfully defined the customer and their baseline usage.

 {